 Today, we’re breaking down every way you can get to Magic Kingdom from your Disney resort!

-The Disney World Monorails connect Disney’s Monorail Resorts — the Grand Floridian, Polynesian Village, and Contemporary Resorts (but keep in mind that it’s not currently running to the Polynesian due to construction!).
+The Disney World Monorails connect Disney’s Monorail Resorts — the Grand Floridian, Polynesian Village, and Contemporary Resorts.
 It also connects to the Transportation and Ticket Center (TTC), which is where you’ll park if you drive to Magic Kingdom.

 At the TTC, you’ll find three Monorail lines, two of which connect to Magic Kingdom.
 The Resort Monorail connects Magic Kingdom, the TTC, and the three Monorail Resorts.
 The Express Monorail provides direct service between Magic Kingdom and the TTC.
 (Choose wisely if you’re in a hurry!)

 Monorail service typically runs from 30 minutes before park opening to 1 hour after park close.

 Disney offers complimentary bus service to all on-property Disney Resorts.
 Just hop on the Magic Kingdom bus at your designated resort bus stop (and don’t forget to check the bus wait time on your My Disney Experience app!).
 You may stop at other resorts along your route (or, if you’re staying at a large Resort like Caribbean Beach, at other stops within the Resort itself), but eventually, you’ll get dropped off right at the Magic Kingdom park entrance.

 Many of the Disney buses are decorated with wraps inspired by Disney movies or characters, so it’s fun to see which design you’ll get!
 Bus service begins 45 minutes before parking opening and ends 1 hour after park close.